Can I Fight A Dog Destruction Order?

 Under the Companion Animals Act 1998 there are a number of rules and regulations that dog owners must comply with.

-If your dog behaves in a certain manner or is considered dangerous, you will have further restrictions to comply with.
+If your dog behaves in a certain manner or is declared dangerous, you will have further restrictions to comply with.

-In extreme cases, or if your dog has been involved in an incident where a person or other animal has been injured, you may be given a dog destruction order stating that your animal must be destroyed within a certain time period.
+In extreme cases, or if your dog has been involved in an incident where a person or other animal has been injured, a dog destruction order may be issued stating that your animal must be destroyed within a certain time period.

 What is a dog destruction order?